kubermatic/docs/content/kubermatic/main/installation/install-kkp-CE/add-seed-cluster-CE/_index.en.md

 do not want to configure cluster backups at all.
 {{% /notice %}}

-KKP can perform regular backups of user clusters by snapshotting the etcd of each cluster to a S3-compatible storage backend.
+KKP can perform regular backups of User Clusters by snapshotting the etcd of each cluster to a S3-compatible storage backend.
 If no storage backend outside the seed cluster exists, an in-cluster [MinIO](https://min.io/) service can be installed via the `minio` Helm chart provided with the KKP installer.